 Transferring the land from Single Limited Company to the physical owner of the company and closing the company down

-The sale purchase should be made before the Notary Public and the notary taxes also must be paid, although the owner of the land and the owner of the company could be one person.
+The sale purchase should be made before the Notary Public and the notary taxes also must be paid, although the owner of the land and the owner of the company could be a same person.

 Prepared by “Valova and Angelova ”law firm